valdeezzee/AmesRoom/README.md

 Documentation:

 > - Ideally the communication during the whole experiment is recorded and analyzed for information on depth, perception and workability.
-> - The questionnaire will be perormed by the experiment personell and the yes/no and the estimate (in feet) will be written directly on the questionnaire.
+> - The questionnaire will be performed by the experiment personell and the yes/no and the estimate (in feet) will be written directly on the questionnaire.
 Depending on the size of the participants, these variables will be futher analyzed, depending on the respective content.

-((Dr. Kider wants to know: What experiment did we set up, what do we want to measure, how do we measure it, how do we document it??))

 Experiment (B):